 Nelson O. Fitts

 Mr. Fitts joined the firm following his clerkship for the Honorable John G. Heyburn II of the U.S. District Court for the Western District of Kentucky in Louisville.
 He received an A.B. in History cum laude from Princeton University in 1996 and a J.D. from Columbia Law School in 1999.
 At Columbia, Mr. Fitts was a James Kent Scholar and an editor of the Columbia Law Review.
-He served on the Antitrust and Trade Regulation Committee of the Association of the Bar of the City of New York and is a member of the American Bar Association’s Antitrust Section.
-He is a trustee of Woodberry Forest School in Virginia.
+He serves as a trustee of the Vera Institute of Justice in New York City and Woodberry Forest School in Virginia.

 - The Government Shutdown's Effect on Deals,